How Contracts Terminate

 - a breach of a condition or

 - breach of an innominate (aka "intermediate") term which deprives the innocent party of substantially the whole benefit of the contract,

-is a repudiatory breach and therefore sufficiently serious to terminate a contract for breach.
+are repudiatory breaches of contract and therefore sufficiently serious to terminate a contract.

 - A contract may set out a different standard of breach, such as a: